apache/trafficserver/doc/admin-guide/logging/rotation.en.rst

 -  If the autodelete option is enabled, then |TS| identifies previously-rolled log files (log files with the ``.old`` extension).
-It starts deleting files one by one, beginning with the oldest file, until it emerges from the low state. |TS| logs a record of all deleted files in the system error log.
+It starts deleting files one by one, beginning with the oldest file with largest ratio to the minimum rolling count, until it emerges from the low state. |TS| logs a record of all deleted files in the system error log.

 -  If the autodelete option is disabled or there are not enough old log files to delete for the system to emerge from its low space state, then |TS|